SamirMarin/terraform-practice/README.md

 # terraform-practice
-repository using to practice terraform, while reading Terraform: Up &amp; Running, 2nd Edition
+repository using to practice terraform, while reading Terraform: Up and Running, 2nd Edition